 Participatory Video, a new innovative way of capturing and sharing communities’ voices on social and environmental change, was recently introduced by the IUCN Water Programme.

 Participatory Video is a process and set of techniques to involve a project or community in shaping and creating their own film.
-IUCN project partners and beneficiaries were trained during a 5-day Participatory Video course in Arusha, Tanzania from 20-24 September.
+IUCN project partners and beneficiaries were trained during a five-day Participatory Video course in Arusha, Tanzania from 20-24 September 2010.

 In the IUCN Pangani project region, rising tensions over scarce water resources and the impacts of climate change have put the Pangani river under increased pressure.
 IUCN and partners, through the Pangani River Basin Management Project (PRBMP) and Global Water Initiative (GWI), is implementing solutions and actions towards improving the ecological, economic and socio-cultural benefits of the Basin.

 The project approach focuses in part on capacity building, knowledge sharing and community participation.
 Complementing the work of the community development officers in the Pangani basin, Participatory Video (PV) helps to better understand community needs and identify gaps in water resource planning.
-As part of IUCN’s work within this region, Participatory Video supports the collective process, whereby communities use video to document their environmental challenges, needs and ideas for solutions.
+As part of IUCN’s work within this region, Participatory Video (PV) supported the collective process, whereby the community of Olbil used video to document their environmental challenges, needs and ideas for solutions.